georgevenven/tweety_bert/readme.md

 ## ⚡ GPU & Training Times

-Pretraining can take several hours to days on a single NVIDIA RTX 4090 GPU, depending on your dataset size and hyperparameters.
+Pretraining can take 3-4 hours on a single NVIDIA RTX 4090 GPU, and 100s of hours on a CPU, depending on your dataset size and hyperparameters.

 ## 🎶 Song Detection & JSON Format